Going From Blonde To Brunette And Beyond

 Finally, read the instructions; it might seem obvious but plenty of people don't.

-So, here ends your first complete lesson in permanent colour; now, it's over to you to have a go at going from blonde to brunette, or blonde to black hair.
-Colour with confidence, choose well, follow our expert advice and enjoy your amazing new look.
+So, here ends your first complete lesson in at home permanent colour; now, it's over to you to have a go at going from blonde to brunette, or blonde to black hair.
+Whether it’s a full dying experience or just at home hair highlights, colour with confidence, choose well, follow our expert advice and enjoy your amazing new look.
 Oh, and get a friend to help; a second opinion is always good and it makes it more fun!